LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaJPA.md

 # Integrating with JPA

-## First, expose the datasource through JNDI
+## Exposing the datasource through JNDI

-JPA requires to retrieve the datasource from JNDI.
-You can expose any Play managed datasource via JDNI by adding this configuration in `conf/application.conf`:
+JPA requires the datasource to be accessible via JNDI.
+You can expose any Play-managed datasource via JDNI by adding this configuration in `conf/application.conf`:

 ```
 db.default.driver=org.h2.Driver